 As with the first book of the Eno the Thracian series, the second book, The Stone Gods, was an entertaining read.
 Filled with action, adventure, Greek Gods, and a hero for hire, The Stone Gods is a great read!
 I recommend it for everyone!

 Connect with C. B. Pratt on her Amazon Author Page or on her website at cynthiapratt.com.
 If you read The Stone Gods (or any of the Eno the Thracian books) please consider leaving a review.
 I know C.B.
 Pratt would appreciate it!

 Connect with me:

-If you want to give me feedback on my review, leave me a comment.
+Leave me a comment and give me feedback on my review.
 I’d love to hear what you think!
-And, connect with me on social media.
-I can be found on Twitter, Facebook, Goodreads, Google+, and Tumblr.
+And, let’s connect on social media.
+Find me on Twitter, Facebook, and Goodreads.
 You can also drop me an email at email@example.com.
 In addition, keep up with all my posts and subscribe to the blog!